goldedeepak11/TERRAFORM_GCP_DEMO/README.md

 [Required] terraform apply -auto-approve # To execute the actions proposed in a terraform plan to create, update, or destroy infrastructure.
 [Optional] terraform destroy -auto-approve # To destroy the created infrastructure.
 Specific resources can be destroyed using resource targeting.

+Caution

+Run terraform destroy command with caution as it can destroy all the deployed infrastructure.

 References
 https://www.terraform.io/cli
 https://www.terraform.io/language